There are so many incredible places to visit in South Africa, that you may spend a lifetime exploring it.

-Passing etiquette: the good news is that even when there only are 2 or 3 lanes at most, it’s easy to pass.
+Passing etiquette: even when there only are 2 or 3 lanes at most, it’s easy to pass.
 You’ll notice that South African drivers, especially truck drivers, are very polite and will pull onto the shoulder to let you pass.
-Once you are done, flash your emergency lights shortly as a thank you, and their flash their high beams quickly to mean “you’re welcome.”
+Once you are done, flash your emergency lights shortly as a thank you.

-Roadworks: road works, road blocks, accidents are common, and in my experience Google Maps regularly underestimates driving time (and even sends you in the wrong direction).
-Make sure to give yourself plenty of time to get from one place to the other.
+Roadworks: road works, road blocks, accidents are common.
+Give yourself plenty of time to get from one place to the other.

 Have your documents in order: it’s not uncommon to be stopped for a police check in South Africa.
-My sister and I were driving to Stellenbosch from Cape Town and she had to do a breathalyzer test!
-Make sure to have your driving license ready and all your car documents in one place.
+Have your driving license ready and all your car documents in one place.

-Parking guards: you’ll have to pay for a parking lot in most of the places to visit in South Africa.
+Parking guards: you’ll have to pay to park your car in most places.
 Once you park, a person working for the municipality (and which you can easily identify) will mark down your arrival time.
-You will pay once you get back your car.
-The official parking personnel is not to be confused with the “car guards” which are pretty much anywhere in the country, and who will often try to help you (or at times, like in my case, confuse you) as you try to park your car.
+You will pay once you are ready to go.
+The official parking personnel is not to be confused with the “car guards” who will often try to help you park your car.
 Tipping them is not mandatory.

 Safety in South Africa

 South Africa has the reputation of being an unsafe place.
-Cape Town, which is one of the most famous places to visit in South Africa, certainly has some dodgy bits that you are better off stay away from.
-I have to say I have never had an issue in my three times in the country, but I wholeheartedly recommend keeping your eyes open and following the advice of locals when it comes to safety.
+Cape Town certainly has some dodgy areas that you are better off avoiding.
+Keep your eyes open and follow the advice of locals when it comes to safety.
 If a hotel receptionist advises you not to walk around alone at night, there must be a good reason for that!

-Legal Disclaimer: I wish to thank Turkish Airlines for offering my sister and me an upgrade on our intercontinental flights.
+Legal Disclaimer: I wish to thank Turkish Airlines for offering us an upgrade on our intercontinental flights.
 I would also like to thank Around About Cars for offering us a discounted rate on our car rental, and And Beyond for giving us a discount on our safari in Phinda.
-Needless to say, no sponsorship or cooperation influenced my opinions, which remain honest.
+Needless to say, no sponsorship or cooperation influenced my opinions.
 I loved my time in South Africa and I can’t wait to go back.